 Conduct education and training programs for local landowners and other interests

-NRCDs are the only organization in Arizona – local, state, or federal – with such broad authority to work on all types of natural resource conservation practices across all land ownership/usage types.
-All other government agencies are restricted to specific resources (e.g. water, wildlife) or land ownership (e.g. private, BLM).
-In a state where a large percentage of the land is administered by federal agencies, NRCDs are uniquely positioned to represent the concerns of Arizona’s residents, especially those in small towns and rural areas, and to see that Arizona’s conservation interests are protected from outside interests or national policies.
+Conservation Districts are the only organization in Arizona – local, state, or federal – with such broad authority to work on all types of natural resource conservation practices across all land ownership/usage types.
+All other government agencies are restricted to specific resources (e.g. water, wildlife) or land ownership/usage type (e.g. private, federal, state).
+In a state where a large percentage of the land is administered by federal agencies, Conservation Districts are uniquely positioned to represent the concerns of Arizona’s residents, especially those in small towns and rural areas, and to see that Arizona’s conservation interests are protected from outside interests or national policies.

-There are 42 Conservation Districts (32 State and 10 Tribal) in Arizona that serve state, private, federal, and tribal lands, administered by a Board of Supervisors.
+The Districts serve state, private, federal, and tribal lands, administered by a Board of Supervisors.
 Each District sets priorities for their area and engages in conservation practices with their District Cooperators.
 (What's a Cooperator?
 Click here to learn more!)

 What Conservation Districts Do

-NRCDs are directed by the legislature (ARS Title 37 Public Lands, Chapter 6) to provide for the:
+The Arizona Legislature has charged Arizona's Conservation Districts with the statutory responsibility (ARS Title 37 Public Lands, Chapter 6) to provide for the: